The (Ugly) Truth About Baby Food Pouches

 Then the puree has to get packaged.
 If it’s in a jar, it’s the same process used for home canning, which requires high levels of heat.
-But did you know that pouches also have to be heated as well?
+But did you know that pouches have to be heated as well?
 This has to be done to kill any bacteria in the pouch, but again, it raises the temperature of the food.
 These pouches, while convenient, do contain compounds that might leach into the food under high heat such as BPA and aluminum.

 ….
 Pausing.
 We’re pretty far from those fresh fruits and veggies you pinned right?

 So.
-Shelf-stability may help consumers know they’re getting unspoiled baby food, but by the end of it, fruits and vegetables have been turned into a kind of candy jam with no texture and not the best nutrition.
+Shelf-stability may help consumers know they’re getting unspoiled baby food, but by the end of it, fruits and vegetables have been turned into a kind of jam with no texture and not the best nutrition.
 (Ever wonder why your baby loves the pouches but doesn’t like the real veggies when you make them?)